apache/incubator-heron/website/content/docs/operators/heron-cli.md

 ## Submitting a Topology

-In order to run a topology in a Heron cluster, you need to submit it using the `submit` command.
-Topologies can be submitted in either an activated or deactivated state (more on [activation](#activating-a-topology) and [deactivation](#deactivating-a-topology) below).
+In order to run a topology in a Heron cluster, submit it using the `submit` command.
+Topologies can be submitted in either an activated (default) or deactivated state (more on [activation](#activating-a-topology) and [deactivation](#deactivating-a-topology) below).